 - Mode lets you select from any of the available software modes.
 See Modes to learn about these. - Q-Link Mode lets you select from any of the five edit modes for the Q-Link knobs.
 See Panels > Q-Links to learn about these. - Toggle Audio/MIDI Mode lets you switch between viewing MIDI tracks and audio tracks.
-This is the same as clicking the MIDI or Audio tab at the top of the Inspector. - Toolbar lets you select or deselect the items you want to see in the toolbar at the top of the window.
-This includes the Mode Icons, the Timing Controls, the Transport Controls, and overall Status indicators.

-The Toolbar Modes submenu lets you select or deselect each mode icon.
+This is the same as clicking the MIDI or Audio tab at the top of the Inspector. - Workspace lets you adjust what is shown in the MPC interface, allowing you to prioritize Simple or Advanced feature sets - Toolbar lets you select or deselect the items you want to see in the toolbar at the top of the window.
+This includes the Mode Icons, the Timing Controls, the Transport Controls, and overall Status indicators. - The Toolbar Modes submenu lets you select or deselect each mode icon.
 Selected ones will be shown in the toolbar.
-You can also select All to show all of them or Default to show the default ones (which we find are the most often used).
+You can also select All to show all of them or Default to show the default ones (which we find are the most often used). - Inspector lets you select or deselect the items you want to see in the Inspector on the left edge of the window.
+This includes the Inspector itself (Show Inspector), send effect knobs on the channel strips (Sends), and insert effect slots on the channel strips (Inserts).
+You can also select which channel strip you want to display: the pad channel strip (Pad Channel), the program channel strip (Program Channel), or the MIDI track channel strip (MIDI Channel).
+See Inspector to learn more about this.